scalexlabs/dummy/README.md

 3. At the end of the desired Staging, choose Stage

-4. For Enter stage name, enter <Desired-Approval-Stage-Name>
+4. For Enter stage name, enter *desired-Approval-Stage-Name*

 5. Choose Action

 6. For Action category, select Approval

-7. For Action name, enter <Desired-Approval-Stage-Name>
+7. For Action name, enter *desired-Approval-Stage-Name*

 8. For Approval type, select Manual approval

 9. Under Manual approval configuration, select arn for SNS topic already created or create new SNS topic

-10. For Comments, enter <Desired-Comments>
+10. For Comments, enter *desired-Comments*

 11. Choose Add action